autocrossblog/autocrossblog_astro/src/content/post/2009/2009-05-09-it-runs-again.md

 ---
+tags: [ [ 240z, datsun, engine, motor ] ]
+author: "chris"
 publishDate: 2009-05-09T17:42:24+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/it-runs-again"
+excerpt: "Follow our journey from a garage sale to reviving a 240Z car, experimenting with different workarounds until we finally get the vroom back!"
 title: "It runs again!"
-excerpt: "Follow our journey from a garage sale to reviving a 240Z car, experimenting with different workarounds until we finally get the vroom back!"
-author: chris
-url: 'it-runs-again'
-tags:  [ 240z, datsun, engine, motor ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So today we had a garage sale, nothing that resides in the garage was actually sold, but we did sell a lot of stuff that we wanted to get rid of before the move.
 Post sale the 240Z got some love.
 Here's the timeline, without times.